$(s,p)$-harmonic approximation of functions of least $W^{s,1}$-seminorm: Introduction

+It is interesting to observe that there is a ``mismatch'' between the conditions on $u|_{\Co \Omega}$ in points (i) and (iii) in Theorem~\ref{answer}.
+On the one hand, no requirement---beside measurability---is needed in (i) in order to ensure that a weak solution is an $s$-minimal function.
+On the other hand, in (iii) $\varphi$ is required to satisfy some appropriate uniform weighted integrability condition, to prove that weak solutions exist.
+Once a weak solution is known to exist, by point (ii), any $s$-minimal function is still a weak solution.

+The reason for the strong assumption \eqref{new} resides in the asymptotic technique that we employ in the proof of the theorem, which follows the argument in \cite{Mazon} (basically, the H\"{o}lder inequality is employed, and such an $s_q$ appears to be the correct exponent, see page \pageref{necsp}).
+It would be interesting to understand whether an $s$-minimal function is necessarily a weak solution, eventually under only the natural assumption of the integrability of $\Ts_s^1$.

 It is interesting to observe that if $\|\varphi\|_{L^\infty(\Co\Omega)}<\infty$, then condition \eqref{new} is satisfied.
-In particular, in the context of characteristic functions, as a consequence of Theorem \ref{MR3} we obtain the forthcoming Corollary~\ref{coroagg}.
+In particular, in the context of characteristic functions, we obtain the forthcoming Corollary~\ref{coroagg}.
 To state this result, we recall that the $s$-perimeter of a measurable set $E\subset \Rn$ in an open set $\Omega \subset \Rn$ is given by

 We refer to \cite{nms}, where this operator was first introduced.
 We recall that a set $E$ is said to be $s$-minimal in $\Omega$ if ${\rm Per}_s(E, \Omega) < \infty$ and

 In this framework, we state the following result.